JanMarvin/nlsur/README.md

 # Application

-With `nlsur` the following Translog demand system can be estimated.
+With `nlsur()` it is rather straight forward to estimate nonlinear demand systems.
+As example the following Translog demand system can be estimated.

 ```{r}
 data(costs)